Heart Berries: Reception

 The Atlantics Joe Fassler criticized the book's lack of exposition, writing that it "does everything it technically shouldn't, brushing off the familiar regimen prescribed by MFA programs, and slipping the strictures of commercial publishing."
 However, he continues, that "the thrilling part is, it works," and in the end is "a reminder that, in the right hands, literature can do anything it wants."
-The Star Tribune similarly noted the unique style of the work, describing it as having an effect that is both "spooky and powerful," but adding that, "although many critics have described this book with stuttering superlatives, readers will differ on whether it's poetic or incoherent, brilliant self-examination or wordy narcissism."
+The Star Tribune similarly noted the unique style of the work, describing it as having an effect that is both "spooky and powerful," but adding that, "although many critics have described this book with stuttering superlatives, readers will differ on whether it is poetic or incoherent, brilliant self-examination or wordy narcissism."

 As of April 2018, Heart Berries had reached number 14 on The New York Times Best Seller list in the hardback non-fiction category.
 It was a finalist for the 2018 Hilary Weston Writers' Trust Prize for Nonfiction, with the winner to be announced on November 7, 2018.
 It was also named one of the best non-fiction books of 2018 by TIME, and reached number 10 on the Toronto Star's best seller list for Canadian non-fiction.